WalkingNL/Coding/SHELL/vim.md

   6. `q`, quiting the recording state.
   7. `9@a`, replaying a, which would repeat the yank process and increment 9 times.

+- diffs between files
+  - basic commands
+    - `vimdiff [-o] file1 file2 ...` or `vim -d[o] file1 file2 ...` or `:[vert] diffsplit file_cmp` or `diffthis`

+        how to use `diffthis` command in Vim

+        1. `:vsplit` to split vertically the current window and open the compared file.
+        2. using `:diffthis` command in both window

+    - `]c` and `[c`, jump forwards to the next start of a change.
+    - `[c`, jump backwards to the previous start of a change.
+  - view diffs
+    - `wrap`
+    - `scrollbind`
+    - `folds`
+    - "filler"
+  - merging files commands

+    There are two commands to copy text from one buffer to another.
+The result is that the buffers will be equal within the specified range.
+    - `[range] diffget(diffg, do) [bufspec]`, Used to apply changes from another buffer to the current buffer.
+This is useful when you want to accept changes from another version of a file into your current working file.
+    - `[range] diffput(diffpu, dp) [bufspec]`, Used to apply changes from the current buffer to another buffer.
+This is useful when you want to push your changes to another version of the file.

+      ```vim
+      diffput 2
+      ```

+      no range is specified, but the bufspec is 2, which is that using buf 2 to override the current.

+    - other

+      ```vim
+      diff file1 file2 > output
+      patch -o outfile origfile < patchfile
+      ```

+  - using autocmd

+    - `:au[tocmd] [group] {event} {pat} [nested] {cmd}`, Add {cmd} to the list of commands that Vim will execute automatically on {event} for a file matching {pat} |autocmd-patterns|.
+Vim always adds the {cmd} after existing autocommands, so that the autocommands execute in the order in which they were given.

 ### visual mod